Boots and Macmillan: Working together to improve the lives of people living with cancer

 Boots Macmillan Information Pharmacists

 - Boots Macmillan Information Pharmacists are Boots pharmacists who have volunteered to receive bespoke training to support people affected by cancer.
-By improving access and connecting people to Macmillan information in Boots stores we will support them, and their loved ones, at every stage of their cancer journey and beyond, in a trusted and familiar environment.
+By improving access and connecting people to Macmillan information in Boots stores we will support them, and their loved ones, at every stage of their cancer journey and beyond, in a familiar environment.

 Kim Baker, Boots Macmillan Information Pharmacist comments: